Back to Blog

 The Range Is Wider Than You Think

-Website maintenance pricing in 2026 ranges from $50 per month to $5,000 per month — and both ends of that range exist for legitimate reasons.
-What you need depends on your platform, your site's complexity, and how much your business relies on the website to function.
+Website maintenance pricing in 2026 ranges from $30 per month to $5,000+ per month — and both ends of that range exist for legitimate reasons.
+What you actually need depends on your platform, your site's complexity, and how much your business relies on the website to function.

 This is the commodity tier — automated plugin updates, scheduled backups, uptime monitoring, and basic malware scanning.
-These plans are typically offered by freelancers or automated services.
+These plans are typically offered by freelancers, automated services, or bundled as part of managed hosting.

 • Automated daily or weekly backups